|

 towards which is given grudgingly.

-Coal is obtained locally although peat is used in the
+p.496 Coal is obtained locally although peat is used

 Dunsyre